fenago/intro-ruby/lab_guides/Lab_11.md

 helper methods and use the Rails console and perform Create, Read, Update, Delete (CRUD) operations for a web application.

-This chapter aims to equip you with knowledge about Ruby on Rails and the underlying fundamentals that power Rails and make it one of the most popular web application frameworks.
+This lab aims to equip you with knowledge about Ruby on Rails and the underlying fundamentals that power Rails and make it one of the most popular web application frameworks.